The Quote Garden

 I would not trust him, though he were my brother.

-~English proverb, in A Collection of English Proverbs by John Ray, 1670
+~English proverb, quoted in John Ray, A Collection of English Proverbs, 1670

 He has chang’d his one ey’d horse for a blind one. ~Poor Richard’s Almanack, 1733 ["The blind horse is hardiest."
 Scottish proverb –tg]